 Greetings!

-Thanks for taking the time to learn more about Alabaster Church.
-There is both a weight of responsibility and a breath of joy that we have in inviting others to partner with us in our desire to see, Asheville, a city of spiritual seekers become a family of Spirit-filled saints.
+Thanks for taking the time to learn about Alabaster Church.
+We carry both the weight and joy of inviting others to join us in seeing Asheville—a city of spiritual seekers—become a family of Spirit-filled saints.

 Please reach out with any questions and feel free to visit our website for more information.